 Convenient, non-standard setup process

-That’s because you’ll need to first download the eero mobile app and login with an account with eero.
+That’s because you’ll need first to download the eero mobile app and log in with an account with eero.
 You can use a mobile phone or an email for this account, but logging in is a must, which requires an Internet connection.

 After that, follow the onscreen instruction.
 In my trial, things were smooth when I used an iPhone.
 On my Pixel 3 XL, though, the process got stuck at the part where the screen said it was waiting for the hardware to connect to the Internet.

 This happened both with the first router and when I added another to form a mesh.
 It was likely a bug since, in the latter case, the unit had successfully become part of the system when I restarted the app.

 Amazon eero Pro 6’s detail photos

 Spartan Wi-Fi and network settings